heltonmk/MailStatistics/README.md

 - When asked for Folder name, insert Label name from gmail

 ##Changelog
+- 05.03.2011 [cheng]
+    - Removed unused filters
+    - Additional filterlist for words in subject
+    - Filter tags in subjects
+    - Encode subject words to UTF-8 to keep coherence
 - 04.03.2011 [angela]
     - Reply lines are now identified by the names and email addresses of the authors of the topic's previous messages (all reply formats)
     - Headers in MIME encoded-word format are decoded